|

 prepared

-to confirm that the remediation works have been completed fully in accordance
+to confirm that the remediation works have been completed fully in accordance with the approved

+remediation strategy.
 To view the available appendices to this report, click on the links

 below: